 - Request that parents presenting their children for baptism meet at least twice with the pastor to consider the significance of the sacrament.
 Form groups for parents whose infants or children are being baptized.

-- Give ten nicely printed invitations to the baptismal family so they can invite their friends.
+- Give 10 nicely printed invitations to the baptismal family so they can invite their friends.

 - Use a preschool, day school, or after-school program to build your children’s ministry.
 Appoint a chaplain.
 Invite, but don’t pressure, kids and parents to take part in church activities.
 Look for opportunities to build personal relationships with the families.

 - Use VBS as a way to reach out to new families.
-Follow up with them afterwards, even if it’s something as simple as sending a birthday card to the child.
+Follow up with them afterward, even if it’s something as simple as sending a birthday card to the child.